glebiller/dns-lookup-server/README.md

 ## Buildings

-The release process is using SemVer for versionning, and use Release Please to automatically create new releases.
+The release process is using SemVer for versioning, and use Release Please to automatically create new releases.
 Release Please also take care of updating the CHANGELOG, as long as all commits are following the Conventional Commits pattern.
-The commitsar tool is used to validate that PRs are following this convention.
+The Commitsar tool is used to validate that PRs are following this convention.

 Build workflows using Github Actions.
 All PRs are validated using Review Dog to provide fast feedback as comments inside the PRs.